 Your mark in the course is based on three kinds of exercises and assessments: (1) quizzes on the information in the lessons, (2) discussion posts, and (3) exams.

 Basically, after this first week, you have discussion posts due every week, except for the week of the midterm exam.
 Every second week, more or less, there will be an online quiz covering the previous two weeks.
-There is a midterm - multiple choice - and a final - multiple choice and a final discussion post where you need to show you have understood something specific for full marks.
+There is a multiple choice midterm and a multiple choice final.

 The discussion posts are worth 40% of your mark.
 The quizzes are 20%.
-The exams are 20% each.
+The exams are 20% for the midterm and 16% for the final.
 The discussion posts (and the lessons, of course) are the core of the course.

 Don't plagiarize - not from Internet sources, not from my lessons, not from each other.
-I’m not marking you on grammar, English, or whether or not you agree with everything I’ve said.
+I’m not marking you on grammar, English, or whether or not you agree with the stuff I've introduced you to.
 I’m marking you on whether YOU have made an attempt to understand and think about the lesson.
 If you quote from something, don’t worry about proper referencing, but please show where it came from, so that one could track it down with an Internet search.
 Quoting is an art form and a kind of creation, where “Old words are reborn with new faces,” as Criss Jami said in Killosophy.
 (For instance.)

 Not this.
 Your purpose is to CONTINUE the conversation - add to it, make them think twice, tell them how their insight has ignited a new thought in your own head.
 Argue with them.
 Ask them a question about what they said.

 You will get 1 mark for each of your two responses to other student posts.
 You can ask them a question, raise another point, agree or disagree with what your colleague has written.
 Do not just write something like "It's so true!
 LOL."
 You should be continuing a conversation with the author of the post you are commenting on, not just saying something vague or thanking them.
+Think in terms of writing more than 100 words, not just a sentence or two.
 Further guidelines and some examples from previous semesters will be found under the Discussion Posts tab.

 1. Read the lesson, before Friday night.